JiangpengHe/imbalanced_cil/README.md

 ## Training Instructions

-To run the code, execute the provided bash script with the following format:
+To run the code, navigate to /script/ and execute the provided bash script with the following format:

 ```
 bash main.sh <dataset> <approach> <gpu> <scenario> <initial_classes> <total_tasks>